kavindu-akalanka/kavindu-akalanka/README.md

 ### Hi there 👋

+- 🔭 I’m currently working at Nanosoft Globale and actively learning and working with the following technologies:

+- Azure DevOps
+- Terraform
+- Ansible
+- AWS
+- Python
+- Jenkins

+## Learning
+- 🌱 I’m currently learning and improving my skills in Azure DevOps, Terraform, and Ansible.

+## Contact
+- 📫 How to reach me: You can reach me at kavindu98akalanka@gmail.com .

 <!--
 **kavindu-akalanka/kavindu-akalanka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.